um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [0.1.5] - 2023-10-04
+## Added
+# - Split methods to validate and add words on the board.
+# - Changes in methods to validate words when the player does an input with a word as a string.
+# - Tests for the new methods.

 ## [0.1.4] - 2023-09-30
 ## Added
 # Today I've finished the option 4, which is for surrender in the game.
 When the player wants to surrender, the game prints a messege